bbekhit/Test/Red USB copy/VIP NOTES/MD/githubguide.md

 3-examples of geolocation
 4-2 ways of editing in reducer and CrudEdit

--- REACT-HOOKS-LINKME-APP on github/ shopy on mac 1-modal
+-- E-COMMERCE-REACT-APP on github/ shopy on mac 1-modal
 2-remove class on unmount(LoginModal)
 3-getDerivedStateFromProps(LoginModal)